carlhuda/janus/README.md

 * Type `vimtutor` into a shell to go through a brief interactive tutorial inside VIM.
-* Read the slides at [VIM: Walking Without Crutches](http://walking-without-crutches.heroku.com/#1).
+* Watch this presentation at [VIM: Walking Without Crutches](https://vimeo.com/16458939) or read the [slides on Speaker Deck](https://speakerdeck.com/nelstrom/vim-precision-editing-at-the-speed-of-thought).
 * Watch the screencasts at [vimcasts.org](http://vimcasts.org/)
 * Watch Derek Wyatt's energetic tutorial videos at [his site](http://derekwyatt.org/vim/tutorials/)
 * Read wycats' perspective on learning Vim at